Last updated at 17:30, 12 Aug 2015 Uploaded at 22:39, 6 Oct 2013

 Q:Footsteps are too loud for my taste.
 Is this even a question?

 A: There is a volume slider for Footsteps in the Audio options in Skyrim.
-Version 1.3 and up allows you to adjust NPC footsteps separately.
+AOS version 1.3 and up allows you to adjust NPC footsteps separately.

-A: The mod is not dependant on anything and is self contained.
-Compatibility issues usually happen in "regions", which in the case of CoT is fixed with the compatibility patch.
+A: The mod is not dependent on anything besides Skyrim (and Dawnguard and/or Dragonborn if you selected those versions of the main plugin) and the mod is self-contained.
+Compatibility issues usually happen in weather "regions", which in the case of any weather overhaul mods is fixed with the compatibility patch.
 As a simple rule you decide what you want through load order priority.
-But be aware that many things are connected in a way that having one mod override one part in AOS might lead to other consequences that will likely kill the carefully tweaked mix (not break the game though).
+But be aware that many things are connected in a way that having one mod override one part in AOS might lead to other consequences that will likely kill the carefully tweaked mix (but not normally "break" the game).